wiluen/Cloud-OpsBench/README.md

     docker compose up
     ```
 ### 📽️ An Easy Demo
 We provide a demo that you can directly interact with fault cases in Cloud-OpsBench for diagnosis.
-We provide an [video link](https://www.youtube.com/watch?v=lVd0f-24T8o) to show.
+We provide an [video link ▶️](https://www.youtube.com/watch?v=lVd0f-24T8o) to show.
 ```bash
 python interact.py
 ```